peter88213/nvhelp-de/source/desktop.rst

    -  |Go forward| selects a node forward in the tree browsing history.

    .. hint::
-      On Windows, the “Vor” and “Zurück” mouse buttons (if any) may also work.
+      On Windows, the “Vor” and “Zurück” mouse Schaltflächen (if any) may also work.